ga4gh-rnaseq/schema/rnaget.md

 ## Responsible data sharing

 The GA4GH promotes secure, federated and ethical approaches to data sharing.
-It is increasingly important to measure and share gene expression values from RNA Sequencing, along with genomic data, to understand disease initiation, prognosis and treatment; to improve understanding of disease variation among different populations; and to identify therapeutic targets.
+It is increasingly important to measure and share gene expression values from RNA Sequencing, along with genomic data, to understand disease initiation, prognosis and treatment; to contribute to diagnosis and patient stratification, to improve understanding of disease variation among different populations; and to identify and evaluate therapeutic targets.

-Gene expression values are simply a number.
-They do not contain by themselves identifiable information.
-They are a cellular measurement (similar to height or weight).
+Gene expression values are simply numbers.
+They can be thought of as cellular measurements that are analogous to height and weight at the whole organisim level.
 Gene expression values do not contain actual base-by-base genetic or RNA transcript sequences.
+They therefore do not contain, in and of themselves, donor-identifiable information.

-Biological source of the RNA such as tissue type is not specific to the individual.
-Identification of a specific bio sample may be OPTIONALLY linked, in which case the privacy concerns are dependent on access to bio sample specifics through the metadata.
+The biological source of an RNA sample tissue type or cell population (i.e. liver or lung; neurons or blood cells) is not specific to an individual.
+However, a specific bio-sample may be OPTIONALLY linked to additional identifiable information within a study, in which case privacy concerns will depend on access to bio-sample specifics through the metadata.

 ## API Methods